iifl-logo

 [Referred to in paragraph 1 under Report on Other Legal and Regulatory Requirements section of our report of even date]

-(i) (a) (A) According to the information and explanations given to us, the Company has maintained proper records showing full particulars, including quantitative details and situation of property, plant, and equipment and relevant details of right-of-use assets.
+(i) (a) (A) According to the information and explanations given to us and audit procedures performed by us, the Company has maintained proper records showing full particulars, including quantitative details and situation of property, plant and equipment and relevant details of right-to-use assets.

 (i) Property, plant, and equipment including Right-of-use Assets:

-Property, Plant and Equip- ment:-Descrip- tion of Item of Property As at March 31, 2024 As at March 31, 2023 Title deeds held in the name of Whether title deed holder is a promoter, director or relative of promoter/ director or employee of promoter/ director Period Held- since date Reason for not being held in the name of the Company along with dispute, if any
+Property, Plant and Equipment: - Description of Item of Property Gross Carrying Amount (As at March 31, 2025) Title deeds held in the name of Whether title deed holder is a promoter, director or relative of promoter/ director or employee of promoter/ director Period Held- since date Reason for not being held in the name of the Company along with dispute, if any

-(ii) Land at Raipur 348.76 348.76 Naya Raipur- Development Authority (NRDA) NO 31.12.2014 As per Clause no 5.1(1) of the development agreement, a lease deed will be executed after construction of 50% of the permissible built- up area.
+(ii) Land at Raipur (including the provision for stamp duty payable on execution of lease/ title deed) 348.76 Naya Raipur Development Authority (NRDA) No December 31,2014 As per Clause no 5.1(1) of the development agreement, lease deed will be executed after construction of 50% of the permissible built-up area.
 The Company has not yet started the construction.
-Hence deed could not beexecuted.
+Hence deed could not be executed.

-(iv) Office Building at Pragati Vihar, New Delhi 109.04 109.04 Ministry of Housing and Urban Affairs- MoHUA The title deed holder is administrative Ministry i.e., MoHUA 10.11.2004 The Company was allotted a piece of land at Pragati Vihar for construction of an office complex in the year of 1997.
+(iii) Office Building at Pragati Vihar, New Delhi 109.04 Ministry of housing and Urban Affairs -MoHUA The title deed holder is administrative Ministry i.e., MoHUA November 10, 2004 The Company was allotted a piece of land at Pragati Vihar for construction of an office complex in the year of 1997.
 Company constructed the premises and sold the property to various Government as well as private organizations long back.
-Execution of lease deed of land by Ministry of Housing & Urban Affairs (MoHUA) was pending since inception.
+Execution of lease deed of land by Ministry of Housing & Urban Affairs (MoHUA) is pending since inception.

 (ii) Investment property:

-Investment property- Description of Item of Property As at March 31, 2024 As at March 31, 2023 Title deeds held in the name of Whether title deed holder is a promoter, director or relative of promoter/ director or employee of promoter/ director Period Held- since date Reason for not being held in the name of the Company along with dispute, if any
+Investment property- Description of Item of Property Gross Carrying Amount (As at March 31, 2025) Title deeds held in the name of Whether title deed holder is a promoter, director or relative of promoter/ director or employee of promoter/ director Period Held- since date Reason for not being held in the name of the Company along with dispute, if any

 (b) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not been sanctioned any working capital limits in excess of five crore rupees in aggregate from banks and financial institutions on the basis of security of current assets at any point of time of the year.
 Accordingly, Clause 3(ii)(b) of the Order is not applicable.

-Guarantees Securities Loans Advances in the nature of loans (Rs.
-Lakh)
+Guarantees Securities Loans Advances in the nature of loans (Rs In Lakh)

-Aggregate amounts granted/provided (including interest) during the year to:
+Aggregate amounts granted / provided during the year to:

 - To Subsidiaries - - - -